 The distinction between an ordinance violation and a criminal charge for disorderly conduct is extremely important.
 While disorderly conduct in violation of N.J.S.A.
 2C:33-2 will lead to a criminal conviction on your record, an ordinance violation is not considered a criminal offense under NJ law.
 In many cases, our attorneys are able to have a disorderly conduct criminal charge downgraded to an ordinance to help our clients avoid a criminal record.
 In all of the disorderly conduct cases we handle, our goal is to minimize or avoid the potential penalties you are facing.

-Contact a New Brunswick NJ Disorderly Conduct Attorney Today
+Contact East Brunswick NJ Disorderly Conduct Attorney Today

 If you are accused of disorderly conduct in Middlesex County, New Jersey, it is important to consult an experienced criminal defense lawyer who can position you for a successful outcome.
 At the Law Offices of Proetta & Oliver, our lawyers take protecting our clients’ legal rights very seriously.
 If you hire us, you can feel confident that you have the representation of an experienced criminal defense attorney who knows the court system.
 We pride ourselves on keeping our clients informed and “in the loop” throughout the entire process.
 If you would like to speak with a disorderly conduct lawyer during an free initial consultation contact our office at (732) 659-9600.
 We are available 24/7 to assist you.